 Malcolm Lowry was born and died in England, but his most famous novel took place in Mexico and was written in Canada where much of his other writing was also done.
 But that is not enough for Canada to claim him, although many Canadians try to, and he remains essentially an English writer—another judgment call.

 The most common literary forms are listed as Novel, Novella, Poetry, Play or Story.

 The term "novel" was accepted into English only in modern times (that is, post-Renaissance), adapted from an Italian word for fictional prose narratives with a cohesive theme and story.
 For several centuries, this word was reserved for realistic depictions of contemporary life, as opposed to imaginative, historical stories, which were considered "romances".
 In this list, however, we use "novel" for both kinds of fiction today.

-"Story" (or "Stories" for collections) designates what are often called "short stories".
+"Story" (or "Stories" for collections) designates what are commonly called short stories.
 Stories are usually under 15,000 words.